mihrimasahee/Data-Visualization-with-python/README.md

 # Data-Visualization-with-python

-In this execise, plot a linear line of best fit, and use it to predict the number of immigrants in 2015.
+In the scatter plot exercise, plot a linear line of best fit, and use it to predict the number of immigrants in 2015.

 'No. Immigrants = 5567 * Year + -10926195'